leaffood/test/README.md

 ## Usage

-Connect a LP-Research IMU via USB or Bluetooth and start the Unity project.
+Connect a LP-Research IMU via USB or Bluetooth and open the Unity project.
+Once you loaded the project, click on Assets -> Scenes in the Project explorer and double-click the SampleScene item.
+You can start the project, this may take a couple of seconds because OpenZen searches for all connected sensors.
+After this, you should see the virtual sensor rotate, if you rotate the real-world sensor.
+You may need to move the Unity camera to align the rotation directions between the virtual and real-world sensor.

 ## OpenZen Library